crushton/acmetools/README.markdown

 - monitor4250.sh: simple snmp monitoring script for C series
 - monitor9200.sh: simple snmp monitoring script for D series

+- autoback.py: auto backup script for c series, this was made to run as a cron every day and it will login, create a backup config, and save a copy of the show config to a file.
+It would then ftp those files to your local machine for keeping track of changes daily.
+This uses the python pexpect module.

 License
 -------